-The population is facing problems in accessing basic resources and services, particularly in terms of access to health care.
+The region of Tillaberi is directly affected by the ongoing insecurity in the “three borders” zone (Burkina Faso, Mali and Niger).
+People face problems in accessing basic resources and services, particularly in terms of access to health care.
 The COVID-19 pandemic has also affected the living conditions of already vulnerable populations.
-In Niger, 3,7 million people are in need of humanitarian assistance.
+In Niger, 3.8 million people are currently in need of humanitarian assistance.

 Description of the mission

 Première Urgence Internationale is present in the Sahel region since the 1990s by implementing health programs to help vulnerable populations, notably in the Agadez region of Niger.

 At the end of 2017, faced with the deteriorating security situation in the “3 frontiers” zone, and in particular in the Tillaberi region of Niger, Première Urgence Internationale decided to develop a regional strategy in the Sahel Central region and reopen a mission in Niger.
 Today, Première Urgence Internationale has a coordination office in Niamey as well as two operational bases in Ouallam and Torodi, in the Tillaberi region and an operational base in Maradi.